Home Based Education FAQ

 What resources do we use?

-We have been using Oak Meadow School curriculum for preschool to grade 1 and we really enjoyed it.
+We used Oak Meadow School curriculum for preschool to grade 1 and we really enjoyed it.
 While focusing on academic learning, it also incorporates lots of life skills, crafts, art, movement, and play based learning.
 It also guides you to realize that every child is unique and will learn in his or her own way.
 It is an easy to follow complete curriculum that also gives you space to add your own creative aspects.
 This year, for kindergarten and grade 2, I am using Wild Math Curriculum for Math and then gathering a variety of resources and creating our own curriculum for Social, Science, and Language Arts.
 By following a curriculum for two years, it helped me figure out our homeschool structure and daily, monthly, and seasonal rhythms and how to organize learning topics.

 Nature!
 Nature is our greatest teacher.
 Observing nature allows us to absorb so much knowledge.
 Getting outside daily is a great gift to our body and soul.
 From feeling the weather to observing the seasonal changes to the phases of the moon, the more time you spend in nature, the more you absorb and the better you understand our earth and its rhythms.
 It is also very calming to be in nature.
 So, for science, we spend a lot of time outdoors hiking, gardening, bird watching, canoeing, skiing, playing in the snow, playing at the beach.... everywhere you go you learn.
 Living is learning.
 Learning is living.